JanneMattila/api-design/README.md

 # API Design

-Some thoughts how to plan and design your APIs so that you can faster start you actual API implementation by prototyping them first.
+Some ideas how you can plan and design your APIs faster by quickly prototyping them first.

 ## Rapid prototyping your APIs